-- ♦ Carbon fibre
+- Carbon fibre

-- ♦ Aramid fibre
+- Aramid fibre

-- ♦ Any fibre where the maximum tensile strength is in excess of 3800 Mpa
+- Any mineral or synthetic fibre where the maximum tensile strength is in excess of 3000 Mpa

-- ♦ Sandwich cores: honeycomb cores.
+- Sandwich cores: honeycomb cores.

 The use of resin pre-preg reinforcements in the construction of the hull, the deck, the interior structure and fittings is forbidden.